sui-foundation/sui-demo-day-hk/README.md

 - A schedule of project demos will be provided to the teams in the evening of the 15th
 - Each team will be given X minutes of time to demo, and leaving at least 2 minutes for questions from the audience and the panel; the next team should prepare their demo during the previous team's Q&A section

-    *It is our intent to allow as many teams building on Sui to have a chance to demo as possible, but we will filter out projects that do not meet the eligibility requirements, haven't filled out the registration information, or otherwise showing a low degree of effort and care*
+    *It is our intent to allow as many teams building on Sui to have a chance to demo as possible, but we will filter out projects that do not meet the eligibility requirements, haven't filled out the registration information, or otherwise showing a low degree of effort*

 #### Audience Voting